carolinecappello/carolinecappello.github.io/_pages/cv.md

 <h3>Presentations</h3>

+<p> Ecology and conservation of Magellanic and Galapagos penguins in a changing world.
+2022.
+School of Natural Resources and the Environment Seminar, University of Arizona, Tucson, AZ. <em>Invited virtual talk</em> </p>

 <p> Figuring out what counts: evaluating the effect of data quantity and quality on the performance of integrated population models.
 2022.
 International Statistical and Ecology Conference, Cape Town, South Africa. <em>Virtual talk</em> </p>
 <!-- -->
 <p> Integrated population model performance across varying data requirements for estimating demographic parameters.
 2021.
 EURING Analytical Meeting & Workshop, Quebec City, PQ, Canada.